 What’s Google shopping?
 Many of us are familiar with this platform but many aren’t as well.
-It’s basically an e-commerce platform that provides online retailers with an opportunity to reach out to the shoppers while giving them the control to refine the audience in targeted campaigns.
+It’s basically an e-commerce platform that provides online retailers with an opportunity to reach out to shoppers while giving them the control to refine the audience in targeted campaigns.
 The shopping engine allows retailers to advertise their products mesmerizingly.
 The advantage of Google shopping is that it besides driving traffic to different e-commerce sites also maximizes conversions.
-If you want to sell your products on google, you should use this amazing platform.
+If you want to sell your products on Google, you should use this amazing platform.

 The retail sector has been having a tough time over the years and recently due to the COVID-19 pandemic, the sector got hit hard massively.
 With the closure of brick-and-mortar stores, demand for electronic shopping is mounting day by day.
 Buyers are tending towards online shopping not only for their daily necessary items but also for purchasing fancy items like gadgets, cell phones, watches, headsets, and so on and so forth.
 This is prompting retailers to go for online selling to grip customers and scale up sales.
 This is also assisting struggling businesses to reconnect with their customers and keep their businesses in progress.

-Now, the question crossing mind is, how can you sell products on google shopping, right?
+Now, the question crossing your mind is, how can you sell products on google shopping, right?
 We will walk you through the entire process step-by-step regarding how you can sell your products on google shopping.

-Before you begin selling on google shopping platform, you have to activate an account on two separate platforms; Google Merchant Center and Google Ads.
+Before you begin selling on the google shopping platform, you have to activate an account on two separate platforms; Google Merchant Center and Google Ads.
 You will require a Google login for this.
 Either you can use your personal Gmail account for this or you can create a separate account only for this purpose.
 Most people opt for a separate account to make it shareable to other team members so that they can access it as well.

 After you have set up account access protocols, you can kick off your campaign right away or you can go for optimizing the campaign processes.
 No doubt, the latter is recommended as it will provide an all-in-one Google shopping solution.